jbprojectlab/rule-validator-angular-poc/README.md

+# Project Overview

+# Technologies Used

+* Angular ~13.2
+* Typescript ~4.5.2
+* RXJS ~7.5.0
+* SASS

+# Requirements
+- node 12.20.0;
+- npm 6.14.15

-# Rule Validator -- Angular POC
+# Rule Validator

-Proof of concept for Blue Cross Blue Shield America Rule Validator UI
+Blue Cross Blue Shield America Rule Validator UI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:65302/`.
+Run `ng serve` or `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run start-server` for starting a local server with mock data.

 ## Code scaffolding